Coaching Club of New York

-The Coaching Club (casually The Coaching Club of New York, New York Coaching Club, or Coaching Club of America) was formed in New York City in 1875 to encourage four-in-hand driving in America.
-It was intended to attract members from all parts of the United States.
+The Coaching Club (also known as The Coaching Club of New York, New York Coaching Club, and Coaching Club of America) was formed in New York City in 1875 to encourage four-in-hand driving in America.
+"Requisite for membership was the ability to handle a coach and four horses with a single group of reins."

+History

 Initiated by Colonels DeLancey Kane and William Jay, the club had its first official meeting at the Knickerbocker Club on Fifth Avenue on December 3, 1875.
 The Knickerbocker Club became its headquarters.
 Later some activities were moved nearer Central Park to the Metropolitan Club, nine members of which were founders of the Coaching Club.

-The Coaching Club's annual parade was replaced about 1917 by Belmont Park's Coaching Club American Oaks, a race for three-year-old fillies.

 Activities

 There were regular events, dinners and annual parades through Central Park.

+Typical of their coaching meets, in 1901 twenty-six coaches gathered in Hyde Park, New York and set off for an outing.